How Will Apple’s New iOS 14.5 Privacy Measures Affect Your Hotel’s Digital Marketing?

 What Does This All Mean for My Hotel?

-This means that your hotel digital advertising strategy will need to adapt.
-But this shouldn’t feel like anything new: every good digital ad strategy should be agile and ready to pivot in responses to changes in the market and evolving tech.
+This means that your hotel's digital advertising strategy will need to adapt.
+But this shouldn’t feel like anything new: every good digital ad strategy should be agile and ready to pivot in response to changes in the market and evolving tech.